-CASA volunteers come from all walks of life!
-With more than 400 serving last year, no one story will be the same.
+CASA volunteers come from all walks of life, with varying backgrounds, educational experiences, and individual passions!
+Over 300 volunteer advocates served with CASA of NWA in 2023, and no two stories are the same.
 Here is just a sample of some of the amazing individuals who work tirelessly to build brighter futures for our children.

 Sarah Bradshaw